A Fazenda 9

-A Fazenda 9, known as A Fazenda: Nova Chance (English: The Farm: New Chance) is the ninth season of the Brazilian reality television series A Fazenda, which premiered on Tuesday, September 12, 2017, at 10:30 p.m. on RecordTV.
+A Fazenda 9 was the ninth season of the Brazilian reality television series A Fazenda, which premiered on Tuesday, September 12, 2017, on RecordTV.
+It was hosted by Roberto Justus.
+Directed by Rodrigo Carelli, it featured 16 former participants from Brazilian television reality shows, confined in a new headquarters located in Itapecerica da Serra, (Greater São Paulo).

 This season features a cast of sixteen farmers, who are all former contestants from A Fazenda, Power Couple Brasil, A Casa and Aprendiz Celebridades (all from RecordTV), Big Brother Brasil (Globo) and MasterChef (Band) for a new chance to win the grand prize.

 It marks the debut of a brand new Farm location, who moved from Itu to Itapecerica da Serra.
 Roberto Justus returned as host.
-The grand prize for the winner is R$1.5 million without tax allowances, with a brand new car offered to the runner-up.
+The grand prize for the winner is R$ 1.5 million without tax allowances, with a brand new car offered to the runner-up.

+On December 7, 2017, 33-year-old actress Flávia Viana won the competition with 56.37% of the public vote over doctor Marcos Harter (40.26%) and YouTuber Matheus Lisboa (3.37%).